joebrew/maltem_cost_effectiveness/README.md

 - `data/outside_data/Projeccoes_distritais_2007_20240`: Ministerio de Saude de Moçambique, Direcção Nacional de Saúde e Pública, Gestor de Dados e Assistente de M&A do Programa Nacional de Controlo da Malária
 - `data/outside_data/surveillance_ministry`: Ministerio de Saude de Moçambique, Direcção Nacional de Saúde e Pública, Gestor de Dados e Assistente de M&A do Programa Nacional de Controlo da Malária
 - `data/outside_data/vector_control_ministry`: Instituto Nacional de Estadística (projections available online)

+### Weather data

+We retrieved weather data for all stations in Mozambique for the last decade from NOAA (https://www.ncdc.noaa.gov/cdo-web/).
+The "raw" data consist of the 3 `.txt` files at https://github.com/joebrew/maltem_cost_effectiveness/tree/master/noaa_data.

+We estimated the meterological conditions at the centroid of each district to produce `mozambican_weather.csv` (also at the above link).
+The code for this is estimation is at https://github.com/joebrew/maltem_cost_effectiveness/blob/master/get_weather_data.R.

+The R function `get_weather_for_location` (https://github.com/joebrew/maltem_cost_effectiveness/blob/master/helpers.R#L85) contains the details of the interpolation method used to estimate conditions.
+This estimation was necessary since the locations of the weather stations do not coincide with the centroids of the districts.

+The method for interpolation was simple.
+For each district centroid on each date and for each weather indicator (temperature, humidity), etc, a weighted mean of that indicator was calculated from _all_ Mozambican weather stations, with the weight being equivalent to 1 divided by the distance (in kilometers) from the district's centroid to each station.
+In other words, a station 5 kilometers from a district centroid would get a weight of 1/5 (0.2) whereas a station 100 kilometers from a district centroid would get a weight of 1/100 (0.01).